snu-sf-class/sf201802/README.md

 #### Honor Code: *DO NOT CHEAT*

 - Do not copy others' source code, including other students' and resources around the web.
 Especially, do not consult with public repositories on software foundations.
-- Assignment score will be adjusted with the exam score.
-See above.